 Developmentally Appropriate Practice

-Richland Academy strongly believes that the best environment for infants and young toddlers is one that offers care that is founded on developmentally appropriate practice-care that “goes with” the development of each child, rather than interrupting it.
-In order to achieve this goal, our infant and young toddler classroom offers each child the following:
+Richland Academy strongly believes that the best environment for infants is one that offers care that is founded on developmentally appropriate practice-care that “goes with” the development of each child, rather than interrupting it.
+In order to achieve this goal, our infant classroom offers each child the following:

-The building of a relationship between a child and caregiver is the foundation of quality care for infants and young toddlers.
-Selecting a primary caregiver for each child promotes the caring, one-on-one relationship that helps children thrive.
-A child develops trust as his/her primary caregiver learns to respond to his/her unique temperament, needs, and interests by being the one who almost always diapers him/her, feeds him/her, puts him/her to sleep, and communicates with his/her family.
-The child’s security deepens as his/her primary caregiver develops a positive relationship with his/her family and comes to know the family’s wishes for their child.
+The building of a relationship between a child and caregiver is the foundation of quality care for infants.
+The caregivers change from day to day to establish healthy trust and relationship building skills in our infants.
+A child develops trust as his/her daily caregiver learns to respond to his/her unique temperament, needs, and interests by being the one who appropriately responds to his/her needs.
+The child’s security deepens as his/her daily caregiver develops a positive relationship with his/her family and comes to know the family’s wishes for their child.
 This holistic relationship provides the security and trust that enables each child to become curious and competent explorers in the Montessori environment.

-Our Infant and Young Toddler Programs promote growth and development in following areas:
+Our Infant Program promotes growth and development in the following areas:

 Gross Motor Development

 Infants are interested in the environment around them as they begin to refine their movements.
 During this period they learn how to roll over, creep, and sit.
 Crawling, toddling, and walking follow.
 During the child’s first year it is critical that they be provided an environment for movement.
 Richland Academy’s Infant program avoids the use of swings, playpens, cribs, walkers, jumpers, carriers, and high chairs to contain your child.
 Children are free to explore the environment, which includes materials and equipment to promote creeping, standing, and walking.
 The room contains child-sized furniture to promote independence and gross motor development.